slviajero/tinybasic/README.md

 Filesystems like Arduino SD, ESPSPIFFS and LittleFS are supported on microcontrollers.
 EEPROMS can be used as BASIC filesystem using the EepromFS library.

-Small LCD displays, TFT and VGA monitors are supported.
-The later two with graphics features.
+Small LCD displays, OLEDs, Nokia5110m TFT and VGA monitors are supported.
+Graphics is supported on all graphic capable displays.

+PS2 keyboard support and keypads are added for standalone computer projects.

 There are many microcontroller specific features.
 I added EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function, Wire library support, RF2401 support and very simple MQTT / Wifi support on ESP.

-The interpreted can be compliled with standard gcc on almost any architecture or in the Arduino IDE without changes.
+The interpreter can be compliled with standard gcc on almost any architecture or in the Arduino IDE without changes.

 Look at the WIKI https://github.com/slviajero/tinybasic/wiki for more information.